Home / Whipple Surgery in India

 What is the Laparoscopic Whipple Procedure?

-• Special cameras and instruments are used instead of a large open surgical cut.
+• Special cameras and instruments replace large open cuts.

-• Leads to less postoperative pain and smaller surgical scars
+• Causes less postoperative pain and smaller scars.

-• Helps preserve surrounding healthy tissues and vital blood vessels
+• Helps preserve nearby healthy tissues and vessels.

 Open vs Laparoscopic Whipple Surgery

-• Open Whipple requires a large abdominal incision for direct organ access
+• Open Whipple uses a large abdominal incision.

-• Open surgery may involve more blood loss and postoperative pain
+• Open surgery may involve more blood loss and pain.

-• Hospital stay is often longer after open Whipple surgery
+• Hospital stay is often longer after open surgery.

-• Final approach depends on tumour extent and the surgeon's expertise
+• The final choice depends on tumour extent and surgeon expertise.

 Open vs Laparoscopic Whipple Surgery